 As previously mentioned, artificial grass doesn’t need nearly as much caring as synthetic grass.
 However, there is still some maintenance that needs to be done.
 You’ll most likely have to rinse it down once each week, in order to get rid of any dust that may have gathered on the grass.
 Then, once a month, using a stiff brush, be sure to get rid of all the dirt on it.
 After you’re done with this, use a broom to sweep against the grain of the grass, to help it get back to its upright position.

-If you get quite a bit of snow and ice during the winter, the best way of dealing with it is by allowing it to melt away.
+If you get quite a bit of snow and ice during the winter, the best way of dealing with removing it from your artificial turf is allowing it to melt away.
 If, on the other hand, you must remove it, get rid of only the top portion, allowing one inch of snow to be removed with a broom.